Paste your job ad in the text box to for a textual analysis

 Make your recruitment material inviting and appealing with the aid of our algorithm

 Gendered wording refers to words that are often associated with gender stereotypes.
-Words such as competitive, dominant, and force have a masculine connotation, and words such as devote, support, and help have a feminine connotation.
+Words such as competitive and dominant have a masculine connotation, and words such as compassion and support have a feminine connotation.
 The words used in job ads can imply a preferred gender without us even realizing it, and as a result, discourage the opposite gender from applying.
 See the analysis on bias in job ads for more details on the impacts of gendered wording.

-Race-based inclusive language is language that does not contain any underlying biases, conveys race-based inclusivity, and is appealing and inviting to BIPOC (Black, Indigenous, and other people of color) individuals.
-On the other hand, race-based exclusive language is language that does contain underlying biases, conveys race-based exclusivity, and is unappealing and uninviting to BIPOC individuals.
-UInclude’s team of analysts and researchers underwent a rigorous research process resulting in a database of language shown to have subconscious psychological impacts on BIPOC and Non-BIPOC individuals.
+Inclusive language is language that does not contain any underlying biases and is appealing and inviting to the vast majority of individuals, regardless of their social identities.
+On the other hand, exclusive language is language that does contain underlying biases and is unappealing and uninviting to a vast majority of individuals, regardless of their social identities.
+UInclude’s team of analysts and researchers underwent a rigorous research process resulting in a database of language shown to have subconscious psychological impacts on individuals.
 Download our research report to learn more about our research process and findings.

 When you paste in your job ad, it is analyzed by an algorithm that provides you with an inclusivity score.
 The full text of the job ad and the score are not saved in a database.